-The RedBag foundations are protecting schools in emergencies.

-bags is to teach teachers how to fully protect their kids in the case of a shooter.
-Inside the bag is stuff to help save any student's and teacher's lives ment was very quick and was ready to keep the teenagers safe at Alamosa High School.
-After this incident many students were scared, but after some time, some students were less traumatized from this moment at school.
+The foundation has broken down every part of what they are trying to achieve.
+The idea of these bags is to teach teachers how to fully protect their kids in the case of a shooter.
+Inside the bag is stuff to help save any student's and teacher's

-On the bag is a connected QR code that help the administrators have access to such things on how to use the supplies in their bags, where to place their bags, also trainings that can help prepare for anything that can happen in the school district.
+On the bag is a connected QR code that help the administrators have access to such things on how to use the supplies in their bags, where to place their bags, also trainings that can help prepare for anything that can happen in the school

 There is also an app that provides a way for the administration to communicate with other school principles, fellow teachers and have a way to communicate with dispatch.
-There is also a way for the teachers to get warnings on their
+There is also a way for the teachers to get warnings on their phones when there is a lock-down, when the lock-down is done, or in cases when there are lockouts.